Statistics Canada, Canadian Vital Statistics - Death database (CVSD)

 All jurisdictions supply microfilm copies or optical images or paper copies of death registration forms to Statistics Canada.
 In addition, all provinces supply electronic abstracts of registrations, which contain the required standard information.

 Starting with the data for reference year 2007, the electronic transfer was performed by sending the data via the National Routing System (NRS) according to Statistics Canada standards.
-The effective date for this method of transmission varies by province (2007 for Alberta; 2008 for Manitoba; 2010 for Prince Edward Island, Nova Scotia, Ontario, Saskatchewan and British Columbia; and 2012 for New Brunswick and Newfoundland and Labrador; and 2018 for Quebec and Northwest Territories).
+The effective date for this method of transmission varies by province (2007 for Alberta; 2008 for Manitoba; 2010 for Prince Edward Island, Nova Scotia, Ontario, Saskatchewan and British Columbia; 2012 for New Brunswick and Newfoundland and Labrador; and 2018 for Quebec and Northwest Territories).

 For Nunavut, the required standard information on paper is converted to electronic format at Statistics Canada.

 Subsequent changes to registrations due to errors, amendments or omissions are transmitted to Statistics Canada as the information becomes available.
 However, changes received after a cut-off date are not reflected in published tabulations.

 Provinces and territories that supply machine-readable data carry out edits (edit validation and data consistency) before transmitting their data, based on standard edit specifications prepared by Statistics Canada.
 The Centre for Population Health Data has actively promoted the use of a standard data dictionary and standard correlation edits for provincial/territorial data entry.
 More extensive edit routines are applied to the data by Statistics Canada to ascertain completeness and quality of the data.
 After the preparation of a preliminary data file, verification tables are prepared for data review by the registries and Statistics Canada (for example, distributions, large changes, percentage and number of unknowns, outliers and changes in the relative composition).